TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/drivers/dss_colorbar_test.md

 [TOC]
 # Introduction

+\cond !SOC_AM62LX
 This example tests the inbuilt colorbar generation of overlay manager of DSS.
 DSS has two overlay managers OVR1 and OVR2.
 Each overlay manager supports a simple internal color bar insertion in each display output path to enable testing of display output interface without using the frame buffer data from the memory.
+\endcond

+\cond SOC_AM62LX
+This example tests the inbuilt colorbar generation of overlay manager of DSS.
+DSS has one overlay managers OVR1.
+Each overlay manager supports a simple internal color bar insertion in each display output path to enable testing of display output interface without using the frame buffer data from the memory.
+\endcond

 The colors are: White, Yellow, Cyan, Green, Magenta, Red, Blue, Black.
 When internal colorbar is enabled, the overlay output data is replaced